 Description: This course prepares adult residential care home operators to implement specified regulations of Chapter 96, "Title II," to implement simple accounting records, and to identify community resources available to residents and operators.

-NURS 16 - Nurses' Aide
+NURS 16 - Nurse Aide

-Class hours: 40 lecture/lab (8 weeks) Comments: Satisfactory completion leads to a Certificate of Completion.
+Class hours: 40 lecture/lab (8 weeks) Prereq: Placement in ENG 21 or higher Comments: Satisfactory completion leads to a Certificate of Completion.
 Credit by exam is not an available option.